gregbarasch/raft-consensus/README.md

 - I did not handle leader redirects and client response
 - Timeouts are somewhat incorrect...
 Trying to fix...
 I realized too late: If election timeout elapses without receiving AppendEntries RPC from current leader or granting vote to candidate: convert to candidate.
 - The ID that I use to save to file is incorrect, but I still have much work to be done...
+- Sometimes the user input will timeout because it is expecting a command.
+I have not yet had time to fix this.